Background

 “400B-class is experimental” is changing.
 22.5 tok/s is sufficient for real-time human interaction, and represents high throughput for async batch processing.

 TG speed stability at 21-24 tok/s regardless of context length is particularly important.
-Feeding 15K tokens of source code doesn’t slow generation.
+Feeding 15K tokens of source code does not slow generation.
 This matters for use cases involving entire repository ingestion.

 Multi-GPU tensor offload is a “use it if you have 2 GPUs” configuration. cpu-moe alone works, but explicit layer distribution via -ot improves throughput.